sf-wdi-24/crud-anything/readme.md

 # ReMemories

 ##Purpose of ReMemories
-As a new parent, I find myself not being able to recall exactly when my daughter hit some of her milestones.
-ReMemories is a resource for parents to use to remind themselves of some of those "smaller" milestones and receive an email on the anniversary of the date it happened.
+As a new parent myself I find myself not being able to remember exactly when my daughter hit some of her growth milestones.
+This is a resource for parents to use in order to have a log of some of those "smaller" milestones and receive an email a year after it happened.

 ##New Features
 I decided to research how to get an email to be sent to a user automatically.
 I utilized the built-in Rails feature Action Mailer to actually send the emails.
 I also used the Gem delayed job to have emails sent in the future at a specific time.